Writing a Thesis/Paper

 - Make short sentences.
 In doubt, split a sentence in two.

 - Use simple language.
 Don't use fancy language.
-Try to avoid jargon wherever possible.
+Try to avoid jargon whereever possible.

 - Know the hyphenation rules.